arty-miss/Blackjack/README.md

 ## Overview:
 -  Features gorgeous, state-of-the-16k-art computer graphics and riveting gamplay!!!!1!!
--  Play blackjack alongside a bot called Kenny
+-  Play blackjack alongside two bots, Kenny and Elle
 -  Pick up cards to get a value as close as possible to (but not over) 21.
 -  Face cards(Jack, Queen, King) have values of 10.
 -  Ace card can have a value of either 1 or 11, depending on circumstance